badhon495/Small_Game_Project/README.md

-just making some random beginner gaming project with python
+just making some random beginner game project with python